rohitsingh79/System-Design/SystemDesign/DB/readme.md

 3. eventual consistency: all replicas converge to the same state but not instantly

 - it is distributed in nature and hence having consistency in which each node is update to date is complex to manage

+- normalisation is achieved  using referencing
+- de normalisation is achieved  using embeding